crcaretti/FC/readme.txt

 I get a error on gamestart.
 -clear cookies

-I can't save more than once of twice.
+I can't save more than once or twice.
 -Known issue caused by sugarcube level changes.
 Save to file doesn't have this problem and will likely avoid the first problem as well.

 How to mod (basic doc):